wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 All of the above will follow these Contoso naming conventions:

 - Contoso uses [IT workload]-[location]-[Azure resource] as a prefix.
-For this example, "azfae" (Azure Financial Analysis Engine) is the IT workload name and "use" (China East 2) is the location, because most of Contoso's initial customers are on the East Coast of the United States.
+For this example, "azfae" (Azure Financial Analysis Engine) is the IT workload name and "chinaeast" is the location, because most of Contoso's initial customers are on the East Coast of the United States.
 - Storage accounts use contosoazfaeusesa[description] Note that contoso was added to the prefix to provide uniqueness, and storage account names do not support the use of hyphens.
 - Virtual networks use AZFAE-USE-VN[number].
 - Availability sets use azfae-use-as-[role].